EduardHermann/EduardHermann/README.md

 - 😄 Pronouns: he/him 😄
 - ⚡ Fun fact1: A stranger gifted me 10$ after talking and playing with me for just one day ⚡
 - ⚡ Fun fact2: my nickname is Edi ⚡

+## Even more about me😉:

+I’m a high school student and i am currently doing my Abitur.
+I’m very interested in programming and i could imagine working in this field later on in my life.

+##  What I know: